Maximum residue levels for thiophanate-methyl

 Thiophanate-methyl is no longer authorised in the EU because the manufacturer withdrew its new application for approval.
 Therefore MRLs should be set to the LOD, except on certain products that are considered safe.

-EFSA (2021) suggests increasing the MRLs for thiophanate-methyl on limes, aligning with safe agricultural practices observed in certain non-EU countries.
+EFSA (2021) has suggested increasing the MRLs for thiophanate-methyl on limes, aligning with good agricultural practices (GAP) observed in certain non-EU countries.
 EFSA also recommends establishing a lower MRL deemed safe for thiophanate-methyl on okra/ lady’s fingers, also derived from the GAP in non-EU countries.

 Timeline